 Which brings me to my next point: when it comes to skincare products, less is more.
 The fewer ingredients there are, the better chance our body has of recognizing and utilizing them.
 Those teeny little openings all over my surface are called pores, and they bring all sorts of things into your body—including any nasty chemicals they come in contact with.
 There’s only so much I can do to keep them out.
 Sure, nontoxic skincare products can sometimes cost a little more than the stuff you find at the drugstore, but aren’t we worth it?
 If you’re so inclined, you can even feel free to make your own.
 That way we’ll truly know what we’re putting on me.

 Next, if you ever want to know how the rest of your body and overall health is doing, pay attention to my warnings and signals.
 I lay it all out there, right under your sleeve.
 If you use a skincare product I don’t particularly like, I’ll give you a little rash to contend with.
 I may even make it itchy just to be sure you don’t miss it.
-When your internal workings are less than pleased with the food you eat, I might just clog your pores, causing blackheads and acne.
+When your internal workings are less than pleased with the food you eat, it might just clog your pores, causing blackheads and acne.
 So if you want to know what’s going on, pay attention and make adjustments.
 I’ll let you know when we’re in the clear.
+You can also check out this article on blackheads here.

 Lastly, give me some breathing room.
 Sure, I’m vulnerable to harmful rays from the sun, but it’s not entirely bad.
 If you let me get just a little bit of sun at the right time of the day, guess what I can do with it?
 I take the cholesterol that sits just under my surface and convert it into vitamin D. There’s no simpler way to get this essential nutrient, so please give me some time to soak up some rays before you help me out with a little protection.